Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Late Antiquity and Early Middle Ages

 In the late Byzantine period, the folk language, expelled from literary circulation, was left to natural development in popular use and was preserved in a few monuments of folk literature.
-How great was the difference between the artificially maintained pure literary language and the one used by the people can be judged by the numerous versions or transcriptions into a commonly understood language by the most famous historical writers.
+How great the difference was between the artificially maintained pure literary language and the one used by the people can be judged by the numerous versions or translations into a generally understandable language by the most famous historical writers.

-Patterns of development of the Middle Greek language
+Patterns of development of the Central Greek language

-The chronological and genetic development of the Byzantine language from Ancient Greek and its gradual transition into the modern Modern Greek language are different, for example, from the history of the Latin language.
+The chronological and genetic development of the Byzantine language from ancient Greek and its gradual transition into the current modern Greek language are different, for example, from the history of the Latin language.
 The latter, after the formation of the Romance languages (Old French, etc.), ceased to be alive and developing organism.
-Greek, on the other hand, basically retains its unity and gradual development until modern times, although a detailed analysis of the series shows that this unity is largely imaginary.
+Greek, on the other hand, basically retains the unity and graduality of development until modern times, although a detailed analysis of the series shows that this unity is largely imaginary.

-The Byzantine language tends to divergent development.
-Characteristic the Byzantine period - a gap between the written and spoken language, developed diglossia: knowledge of both the literary language (among the upper strata) and spoken dialects.
-This process was put to an end only in the modern Greek period (in the 20th century) after the Greek-Turkish population exchange and the gradual Turkification of native speakers outside of independent Greece.
+The Byzantine language shows tendencies towards divergent development.
+Characteristic the Byzantine period - a gap between the literary-written and spoken language, developed diglossia: knowledge of both the literary language (among the upper strata) and spoken dialects.
+The end to this process was put only in the modern Greek period (in the 20th century) after the Greek-Turkish population exchange and the gradual Turkification of native speakers outside independent Greece.

-The Greeks themselves, aware of the difference between the literary and the language used in ordinary conversation and in popular circulation, called this latter γλώσσα δημώδης, άπλή καθωμιλημένη (glossa dimodis), finally, ρωμαϊκή (romaika) in contrast to the first - καθαρεύουσα, κοινή διαλεκτος (kafarevusa literally "purified" koine).
+The Greeks themselves, aware of the difference between the literary and the language used in ordinary conversation and popular circulation, called this latter γλώσσα δημώδης, άπλή καθωμιλημένη (glossa dimodis), finally, ρωμαϊκή (romayka) in contrast to the first - καθαρεύουσα, κοινή διαλεκτος (kafarevus- literally "purified" koine).
 Earlier traces of grammatical and lexical features are observed on Egyptian papyri and inscriptions.
-In the Christian era, the literary and folk language are separated even further and deeper, since the features of the folk language have found application in Holy Scripture and in church practice, that is, in hymns and teachings.
-One might expect that the vernacular language, which has already departed considerably from the literary one, will gradually find application in various kinds of literature and enrich it with new forms and word formations.
-But in reality, because of the extreme purism of Dimotica, the vernacular continued to oppose Kafarevusa (written language) until the 1976 reform, when the two were brought closer together, with Dimotica predominating.
+In the Christian era, the literary and popular language are separated even further and deeper, since the features of the folk language have found application in the Holy Scriptures and in church practice, that is, in chants and teachings.
+One would expect that the folk language, which has already moved significantly away from the literary one, would gradually find application in various types of literature and enrich it with new forms and word formations.
+But in fact, due to the extreme purism of Dimotika, the spoken language continued to oppose Kafarevusa (written literary language) until the reform of 1976, when the two variants were brought closer together, with Dimotika predominant.

 Greek-Byzantine